-Let $\Gamma = \text{PSL}_2(\mathcal{O}_{-m})$ be a Bianchi group.
-In 1892, Luigi \mbox{Bianchi}~\cite{Bianchi} computed fundamental domains for some of these groups.
+In this section, as well as Theorems~\ref{3-torsion quotients} and~\ref{2-torsion quotients}, we will reduce all our considerations to the action on real hyperbolic 3-space $\mathcal{H}^3_\R$.
+For the latter action, there are Poincar\'e's formulas~\cite{Poincare} on the upper-half space model, which extend the M\"obius transformations from the hyperbolic plane.
+Let $\Gamma$ be a finite index subgroup in a Bianchi group $\text{PSL}_2(\mathcal{O}_{-m})$.
+In 1892, Luigi \mbox{Bianchi}~\cite{Bianchi} computed fundamental domains for some of the full Bianchi groups.
 Such a fundamental domain has the shape of a hyperbolic polyhedron (up to a missing vertex at certain cusps, which represent the ideal classes of $\ringO_{-m}$), so we will call it the \emph{\mbox{Bianchi} fundamental polyhedron}.

-It is well-known \cite{binaereFormenMathAnn9} that any element of~$\Gamma$ fixing a point inside real hyperbolic 3-space $\mathcal{H}^3_\R$ acts as a rotation of finite order.
-Hence the induced action of~$\Gamma$ on complex hyperbolic 3-space $\Hy^3_\C$ is proper.
-For the remainder of this section, as well as Theorems~\ref{3-torsion quotients} and~\ref{2-torsion quotients}, we will reduce all our considerations to the action on real hyperbolic 3-space $\mathcal{H}^3_\R$.

-Let $Z$ be the refined cellular complex obtained from the action of~$\Gamma$ on hyperbolic 3-space as described in~\cite{Rahm_homological_torsion}, namely we subdivide $\mathcal{H}^3_\R$ until the stabiliser in~$\Gamma$ of any cell $\sigma$ fixes $\sigma$ point-wise.
-We achieve this by computing Bianchi's fundamental polyhedron for the action of~$\Gamma$, taking as preliminary set of 2-cells its facets lying on the Euclidean hemispheres and vertical planes of the upper-half space model for $\mathcal{H}^3_\R$, and then subdividing along the rotation axes of the elements of~$\Gamma$.
-Let~$\ell$ be a prime number.
+We use the \mbox{Bianchi} fundamental polyhedron to induce a $\Gamma$-equivariant cell structure on $\mathcal{H}^3_\R$, namely we start with this polyhedron as a $3$-cell, record its polyhedral facets, edges and vertices, and tessellate out $\mathcal{H}^3_\R$ with their $\Gamma$-images.